How to Teach Sight Words (What Parents Need to Know)

 Make sure you explain how to pronounce the word to your child.
 Start with saying the word and connect it to the letters that spell those sounds.

-Here’s an example for an easily decodable sight word – see:
+Here’s an example of an easily decodable sight word – see:

 - Say this word is “see.”